-Dr. Kakkis, our Chief Executive Officer, is party to an employment agreement with us that provides for base salary, an annual bonus opportunity and participation in our employee benefit plans, subject to the terms of those plans.
+Dr. Kakkis, our Chief Executive Officer, is party to an employment agreement with us that provides for base salary and participation in our employee benefit plans, subject to the terms of those plans.
 Pursuant to the terms of the employment agreement, the employment of Dr. Kakkis is at will; we may terminate his employment at any time, without advance notice, for any reason or for no reason at all, and Dr. Kakkis may terminate his employment at any time, upon four weeks' prior written notice, for any reason or for no reason at all.

 Each of our other named executive officers is party to an offer letter with us that provides for base salary, an annual bonus opportunity, and an initial grant of equity.
 They are eligible to participate in our employee benefit plans, subject to the terms of those plans.
 Pursuant to the terms of the offer letters, their employment is at will and may be terminated either by us or by them, with or without advance notice, for any reason or for no reason at all.
+Pursuant to Mr. Horn's offer letter, he received a \$60,000 sign-on bonus in 2023, which is subject to repayment in the event his employment is terminated for "cause" (as defined below) or as a result of his resignation that is not a "constructive termination" (as defined below) within 12 months of his start date.

-Each of these employment arrangements and offer letters also contain provisions that provide for certain payments and benefits in the event of an involuntary termination of employment.
+Each of these employment arrangements and offer letters, as amended, also contain provisions that provide for certain payments and benefits in the event of an involuntary termination of employment.
 In addition, the named executive officers may be entitled to accelerated vesting of their outstanding and unvested awards in certain circumstances.
-In September 2022, each of the employment agreements and offer letters were amended in an effort to align severance benefits among our executive team.
 The information below describes certain compensation that may become due and payable as a result of certain events as reflected in the amended arrangements.